lemoncheesecake/lemoncheesecake/doc/logging.rst

 Steps
 -----

-Steps provide a way to organize your logs ad checks within logical steps:
+Steps provide a way to organize your logs and checks within logical steps:

 .. code-block:: python